Phoenix Immigration Attorney

-Citizenship Lawyer & Green Card Attorney in Phoenix
+Citizenship & Green Card Lawyer

-Dedicated Immigration Attorneys
+Dedicated Immigration Attorneys in Phoenix, AZ

 Phoenix Immigration Lawyer

 A green card, officially known as a permanent resident card, indicates that the green card holder is a legally permanent resident of the United States.
 As a permanent resident, you are authorized to live and work permanently in the U.S. You are also eligible to sponsor certain family relatives to help them attain permanent residence.
-Green card holders are eligible to apply for U.S. citizenship following a period of time, generally between 3 – 5 years after gaining permanent resident status.
+Green card holders are eligible to apply for U.S. citizenship following a certain period of residency, generally between 3 – 5 years after gaining permanent resident status.

 What We Cover